orsonteodoro/docker-gentoo-nano-ycmd/README.md

 Before compiling, you can change add-use-flags.sh to support completion for a language you want.

+Also change add-envars.sh and edit-make_conf.sh to adjust the number of CPU cores.

 ### FAQ

 How do I let the container see the host filesystem?